Like so many other young people, you may opt for a gap year because:

 - Take a course online that fits with your other gap year activities.

-- Look for part-time study options in the educational programs on OCCinfo.
+- Look for part-time study options in Post-Secondary Programs on OCCinfo.

 - Get a head start on your program by studying on your own using library and online resources.